rehierl/abstract-properties/05-0-graph-theory/2-1-induced-subgraph.md

-Note that **the term "induced"** can therefore be understood as: The resulting graph is formed based on a given set of vertices and based on a rule that allows to uniquely determine the edges in the induced subgraph.
+Note that **the term "induced"** can therefore be understood as: The resulting graph is formed based on a given set of vertices and based on a rule that allows to uniquely determine all the edges in the induced subgraph.

 <!-- ======================================================================= -->
 ## induced subgraph (E)